Aisan Daulat Begum: Marriage

 In 1456 Abu Sa'id Mirza, who had become the ruler of Transoxiana, sent for Yunus Khan.
 Abu Sa'id had become annoyed with the frequent raids that the Moghuls under Esen Buqa made into his territory.
 He raised Yunus to the khanship and sent him with an army to Moghulistan to oppose his brother.
 Yunus Khan quickly gained the support of several amirs and married Aisan Daulat Begum.
 Aisan Daulat Begum played an important part in contemporary politics right from her young days, when she was to be married.
 The Baburnama says that by marrying Aisan Daulat Begum, Yunus Khan along with Aisan Daulat were seated on a white felt.
 According to the Tureh or ancient Institutions of the Mughals, he was ordered and raised to khanship by the Sagharichi Tuman Begs who had attacked Moghulistan.

-Born in the desert and herself used to the rigors of the wild country, Aisan Daulat Begum was certainly the one to inculcate tenacity, self-reliance, courage to face hardships and a die hard attitude in her grandson Babur, which together became the integral feature of Babur's character and later the key to his success.
-Aisan Daulat Begum shared the many hardships for her husband's life for thirty years.
-Several times she fell into the hands of the enemy, but always came back from their clutches safely.
+Aisan Daulat Begum shared the hardships for her husband's life for thirty years.
+Several times she fell into the hands of the enemy, but always returned safely.

 By Aisan Daulat Begum, Yunus Khan had three daughters: Mihr Nigar Khanum, Qutlugh Nigar Khanum, and Khub Nigar Khanum.
 Her eldest daughter Mihr Nigar Khanum, whom Sultan Abu said Mirza took for his eldest son Sultan Ahmed Mirza.
 By Mirza She had neither a son nor a daughter.
 Her second daughter Quthlugh Nigar Khanum was married to Umar Shaikh Mirza II, the King of Ferghana Valley.
 She was the mother of Emperor Babur, the founder of the Mughal Empire of India as well as its first Emperor.
 Her third daughter was Khub Nigar Khanum, who was married to Muhammad Hussain Korkan Doghlet.
 He had by her one son and one daughter.

 In Kashghar, in 1455–56, when her daughter Mihr Nigar Khanum was an infant at the breast, Aisan Daulat Begum was captured, but was returned in safety to her husband.
 In Tashkand in 1472–73, when Yunus Khan had gone to buy barley at a time of dearth in Moghalistan, Aisan Daulat Begum was again captured, but returned with honour to her husband.
 Aisan Daulat Begum shared the vicissitudes of her remarkable husband's remarkable career for some thirty years; nursed him through two years of paralytic helplessness til his death in 1487 at the age of seventy four, and survived him about eighteen years.